 STAND PLAN SUBMISSION IS APPLICABLE TO THE FOLLOWING EXHIBITORS:

-- Internal fitouts of pre-built Package 2 Meeting Suites and pre-built Balcony Suites (only if using own appointed contractor, other than the event official supplier RAI Exhibitor Services)
+• All internal fitouts of pre-built Package 2 Meeting Suites and pre-built Balcony Suites by any 3rd party contractor other than the event official supplier - RAI Exhibitor Services

-- Internal fitouts RAI Meeting Rooms (only if using own appointed contractor, other than the event official supplier RAI Exhibitor Services)
+• Internal fitouts of any RAI Meeting Rooms by any 3rd party contractor other than the event official supplier - RAI Exhibitor Services

-- Shell Scheme stands planning physical construction within their stand (only if using own appointed contractor, other than the event official supplier RAI Exhibitor Services)
+• Shell Scheme Stands planning physical construction within their stand (only if using your own third-party contractor, other than the event official supplier - RAI Exhibitor Services)

 Abraxys Ltd, IBC's appointed stand plan inspection agency, will be reviewing all stand design plans and supporting Health & Safety documentation.
 IBC has the final discretion over all builds and may therefore enforce alterations to any unapproved designs.
-Abraxys will be supervising the onsite build ensuring that stands are being build according to plan.
+Abraxys will be supervising the onsite build ensuring that stands are being built according to the submitted plans.
 Stands where plans do not meet the rules will not be permitted to be built.
-IBC, the RAI Amsterdam and their Structural Engineers reserve the right to request structural calculations, approved pre-show or onsite, for any stand structure at the event should they deem necessary.
-All costs relative to obtaining proper certification are at the cost of the exhibitor.
+IBC, the RAI Amsterdam, RAI Structural Engineers and Abraxys/Campbell Reith, reserve the right to request structural calculations, approved pre-show or onsite, for any stand structure at the event should they deem necessary.
+All costs relative to obtaining proper certification are liable to be paid by the exhibitor.

 1. Detailed technical plans in a recognised scale not less than 1:50 detailing: